golioth/golioth-openthread-demo-docs/website/docs/create-rcp/create-rcp.md

 # Create an RCP USB dongle

-The RCP dongle uses a $10 nRF52 Dongle from Nordic Semiconductor.
+The RCP dongle uses a [$10 nRF52 Dongle from Nordic Semiconductor](https://www.digikey.com/en/products/detail/nordic-semiconductor-asa/NRF52840-DONGLE/9491124).
 Programming this image to the nRF52840 on board turns the mainchipset into a passthrough "modem" for Thread networks, using the 802.15.4 stack from Nordic Semiconductor and the OpenThread project.

-## Obtaining the RCP Joiner binary
+## Step 1: Obtaining the RCP Joiner binary

 ### Binary download (Preferred)